-After contract award, the Emacx Project Manager leads engineering, installation, commissioning, M&V, and ongoing support.
+After contract award, the Emacx Project Manager leads engineering, installation, commissioning, measurement and verification (M&V), and ongoing support.

 Emacx will also help customers qualify for energy incentives or rebates, prepare the necessary documents, and provide the M&V data required to receive funding.
 Energy project rebates can result in simple payback periods of 2 years or less for many customers.